SUPPORTING FOUNDERS IN THE GROWTH STAGE OF THEIR VENTURES

 Throughout the program and beyond, our extended team serves the Fellows and growing community in a range of ways, including counsel on organizational development, introductions to potential board members, financial partners, and key hires, and prayer during difficult decisions.

 Each Accelerator program is customized to the needs of the Fellows and the areas of expertise of the mentors.
 We leverage over 150 topics to create talks, workshops, and breakouts during our retreats.
 Every component of the program — whether it’s about leadership, strategy, or execution — is designed to explore the redemptive edge of the topic.
+Sample topics include:

 The Fellow experience is designed toward venture and founder-specific needs and opportunities, while also providing as many meaningful interactions with peers, mentors, and core team members within our limited time together.
 The in-person gatherings in New York and Los Angeles are fast-paced and fully-scheduled.
 Fellows leave the in-person gatherings with fresh ideas, practical templates and tools, new relationships, and actionable feedback.

-Just north of Manhattan during the spring of the beautiful Hudson Valley, our kickoff event gathers fellows, mentors, and Praxis core team together at a private lodge to examine organizational growth and personal leadership and sustainability.
+Just north of Manhattan during the summer of the beautiful Hudson Valley, our kickoff event gathers fellows, mentors, and Praxis core team together at a private lodge to examine organizational growth and personal leadership and sustainability.
 Fellows will share with and get to know their class and core team members, present their venture, and participate in informal meals, hikes, and shared spiritual practices together.

 Held at a private venue near the beaches of Los Angeles, Fellows and a new group of mentors will again convene to share progress and gain insights into the process of building high-impact organizations.
 Fellows reconvene to build on key learnings from the field and take the conversation to the next level of depth, alongside participating in informal meals, beach fun, and shared spiritual practices together.

-The program culminates with an event held within The Gathering's annual conference for active Christian philanthropists.
+The program continues with an event held within The Gathering's annual conference for active Christian philanthropists.
 Fellows will share their vision for shaping culture through their venture with over 150 donors, fostering new relationships that oftentimes bear fruit in the months and years that follow.
 They will spend the final day reflecting and closing the program with their class and core team, and transition into the larger Praxis community of practice.